httpwg/http2-spec/draft.md

 It is expected that if this proposal is adopted, first interop will be achieved by:

 1. Specifying a set of ALPN protocol identifiers with TLS variants (possibly including -relaxed), with an appropriate level of detail for each.
-2. Nominating a set of negotiation mechanisms targeted for interop (e.g., Alt-Svc)
+2. Nominating a set of negotiation mechanisms targeted for interop (e.g., Alt-Svc).